-As with the common interview question, "What is your greatest weakness?," it's important that you be honest but not rule yourself out as a candidate.
-The tips below will help you present a strong response:
+As with the common interview question, "What is your greatest weakness?" the interviewer may ask an applicant what they see as the most challenging part of the job.
+It is important that you be honest but not rule yourself out as a candidate.

 Focus on the Job Description

 The best way to approach this question is to analyze the job at hand and think about which tasks will be most difficult for you based on your past experiences.